 The Emerging Markets Development Advisers Program is a fellowship sponsored by the U.S. Agency for International Development (USAID).
-EMDAP is managed by the Institute of International Education (IIE), the largest private, nonprofit educational and cultural exchange agency in the United States.
+EMDAP is managed by the Institute of International Education (IIE), the largest private, not-for-profit educational and cultural exchange agency in the United States.

 EMDAP Advisers contribute to development in emerging market countries by using their knowledge of management practices to identify solutions in diverse situations.
-This contributes to achieving USAID’s objectives abroad – specifically, broad-based economic development.
+This contributes to achieving USAID’s objectives abroad—specifically, broad-based economic development.

 EMDAP Advisers are awarded a grant that includes the following:

 - Monthly housing allowance

 - Monthly transportation allowance

 - Round-trip airfare from the US to the host country

 - Option to the use of a laptop computer for the duration of their assignment

 - Other allowances that vary from country to country

 - One-year professional, hands-on work experience in an emerging market